Numbers 9 – Keeping the Passover; the Cloud by Day and Fire by Night

 1. (1-5) The first Passover in the wilderness.

 a.
-Let the children of Israel keep the Passover at its appointed time: Israel celebrated Passover as they were leaving Egypt (Exodus 12).
-The Passover here marked the one-year point of their journey out of slavery and into the Promised Land.
+Let the children of Israel keep the Passover at its appointed time: Israel celebrated the first Passover as they left Egypt (Exodus 12).
+Now, one year later (the first month of the second year), God commanded Israel to keep the Passover a second time.

 b.
-According to all its rites and ceremonies you shall keep it: Passover was meant to be a reminder of God’s “passing over” Israel in the judgment of the firstborn at the Exodus from Egypt.
+According to all its rites and ceremonies you shall keep it: Passover reminded Israel of when God “passed over” His people when Egypt’s firstborn were judged in the last plague upon Egypt.

 i.
-The blood of the lamb, applied to the door posts of the home, would be seen by the angel of God’s judgment – and seeing the blood, the angel would “pass over” and spare the home covered by the blood.
-Passover was meant to be a continual reminder of this occasion of being spared judgment, and of the deliverance that followed in the Exodus.
+The blood of the lamb, applied to the door posts of the home, was seen by the angel of God’s judgment – and seeing the blood, the angel “passed over” and spared the home covered by the blood of a lamb.
+Passover was kept as a continual reminder of this occasion of judgment passed over, and of the deliverance from slavery that followed.

-ii.
-Jesus fulfilled the Passover sacrifice by His death on the cross (1 Corinthians 5:7); the covering of His blood causes the judgment of God to “pass over” us.
+iii.
+Jesus fulfilled the Passover sacrifice by His death on the cross (1 Corinthians 5:7).
+The covering of His blood causes the judgment of God to “pass over” His people.
 We are commanded to continually remember our occasion of being spared judgment and the deliverance that followed, by remembering Jesus’ work on the cross through the Lord’s Supper.